Buc-ee's

-Buc-ee's Holdings, Inc., commonly called Buc-ee's, is an American chain of country stores, gas stations, and electric vehicle chargers.
-It was created and is owned by Arch "Beaver" Aplin III, and is headquartered in Lake Jackson, a city south of Houston.
-The chain was founded in 1982 in Clute next to Lake Jackson and established its first travel center in Luling, south of Austin, Texas, in 2003.
-The company began expanding outside Texas in 2018 with a location in Baldwin County, Alabama, and has since opened stores in ten states, with plans to open new locations in ten more.
+Buc-ee's Holdings, Inc., is an American chain of travel centers.
+It was founded and is owned by Arch "Beaver" Aplin III, and is headquartered in Lake Jackson, Texas, a city south of Houston.
+The chain was founded in 1982 in Clute, next to Lake Jackson, and established its first travel center in Luling, south of Austin, Texas, in 2003.
+The company began expanding outside Texas in 2018 with a location in Baldwin County, Alabama, and has since opened stores in 10 states, with plans to open new locations in 10 more.
+The company has developed a cult following.

-As of June 2024, the largest Buc-ee's is located in Luling, Texas.
-The chain has also become well known for the cleanliness of its bathrooms and its mascot.
-Buc-ee's has never permitted 18-wheelers at its locations, saying that "the company's parking lots and driveways aren't designed to accommodate truckers," a policy that has angered some truckers.
+Buc-ee's has stated that its parking lots and driveways are not designed to accommodate 18-wheelers, and it has never permitted the trucks at its locations.
+This policy has angered some truck drivers.

-The chain is popular compared with other gas stations because of its large, loyal base of frequent customers.
-Its bathrooms have gained significant acclaim, winning the Cintas award for "Best Restroom in America" in 2012.